denten-books/plain-text/1-chapter.md

 "becoming aware."
 Proper reading involves the appropriate internalization of the symbol, for both human and machine.

-In addition to "reading," Turing's device must be able to write.
+In addition to "reading," Turing's machine must be able to write.
 Turing writes that "in some configurations in which the scanned square is blank (*i.e.* bears no symbol) the machine writes down a new symbol on the scanned square" [@turing_computable_1937, 231].
 The machine can also erase and move symbols to